valeriatisch/LLM4FailureExplanation/README.md

    OPENAI_API_KEY=<your openai api key>
    ```

-   Find an example in `.env.example`.
+   Find an example in `.env.example`. <br>
+   Note:
+   - The GitHub Token needs to have permissions to read and write issues on this repository.
+   - The OpenAI API Key can be generated [here](https://platform.openai.com/api-keys).
+You need to have a payment method set.

 5. You can run the app with: